Please meet the summer galette that celebrates all the colors of the stone fruit rainbow!

 - The galette tastes best straight from the oven, served warm with vanilla ice cream.

 Have ya tried this recipe?
 I’d love to hear about it and see it too!
 Please leave a comment below and take a pic and tag it on Instagram with @DanielaGerson.
-You can also follow me on Instagram, Facebook, and Pinterest to see more colorfully delicious food and all sorts of awesome adventures!
+You can also follow me on Instagram, Facebook, and Pinterest to see more colorfully delicious food and awesome adventures!

 Let's make waves in the kitchen!